Underground Press Syndicate: UPS becomes the Alternative Press Syndicate

 The explosive growth of the underground press had begun to subside by 1970, and by 1973 the boom was clearly over.
 After a 1973 meeting of member newspapers in Boulder, Colorado, the name of the syndicate was changed to the Alternative Press Syndicate (APS).

 APS members sorely needed revenues, and in 1973, Richard Lasky, ex-Rolling Stone Magazine Advertising Director of the successful San Francisco-based weekly, and Sheldon (Shelly) Schorr of Concert Magazine, published in several cities, created a national advertising media selling company, APSmedia.

 APSmedia placed advertising primarily from record and stereo companies with success, placing more than 350 pages of advertising for many of the publications in the bigger markets in the first year.
 As cities were in the major markets, it mostly sold ads into publications without the advertisers knowing anything more than the names of the client papers.
 In 1976, APSmedia dissolved.

 Dissolution

 By 1974 most underground newspapers in the U.S. had ceased publication.
 APS limped along but had gone defunct by 1978; succeeded almost immediately by the Association of Alternative Newsweeklies, founded in Seattle.

-Although many of the members of the Underground Press Syndicate/Alternative Press Syndicate were founded when the legendary urban underground papers were already dead or dying, their influence resonated through the 1970s and beyond, in scores of eclectic papers founded in small towns and suburbs.
-For example, Long Island's Moniebogue Press and Suffolk StreetPapers offer general audiences alternative perspectives on local news and culture, while Akwesasne Notes specializes in Native American politics, including issues of peace and ecology.
+Although many of the members of the Underground Press Syndicate/Alternative Press Syndicate were founded when the legendary urban underground papers were already dead or dying, their influence resonated through the 1970s and beyond, both in the proliferation of urban alternative weeklies and in scores of eclectic papers founded in small towns and suburbs.
+For example, Long Island's Moniebogue Press and Suffolk StreetPapers offered general audiences alternative perspectives on local news and culture, while Akwesasne Notes (published 1968–1992, 1995–c.
+1997) specialized in Native American politics, including issues of peace and ecology.